What To Do With Your License Plates

 Sold, traded or no longer operate your vehicle?
 Moved out of Virginia?

-If so, Virginia Code section 46.2-707 requires you to immediately surrender your license plates and/or vehicle registration to the nearest DMV customer service center.
+If so, Virginia law requires you to immediately surrender your license plates and/or vehicle registration to a DMV customer service center.

 - Drop off your plates at a customer service center.
 No appointment is necessary.
 You may be eligible for a refund on the cost of registration fees for this vehicle.